How to Get Rid of Fungus Gnats in Microgreens (And Prevent Them)

 • Beneficial nematodes (Steinernema feltiae): These microscopic organisms parasitize fungus gnat larvae in the soil

-• BTI (Bacillus thuringiensis israelensis): A naturally occurring bacteria that kills fungus gnat larvae; the United States EPA reports that it has no toxicity to humans Wikipedia
+• BTI (Bacillus thuringiensis israelensis): A naturally occurring bacteria that kills fungus gnat larvae.
+The United States EPA reports that it has no toxicity to humans

 Why Fungus Gnats Can Actually Spread Disease

-Beyond direct root damage, research has shown that fungus gnat larvae can ingest and transmit certain soil-borne plant pathogens including Pythium species, potentially introducing them into young healthy plants during the feeding process PubMed Central.
+Beyond direct root damage, research published in PubMed Central has shown that fungus gnat larvae can ingest and transmit certain soil-borne plant pathogens including Pythium species, potentially introducing them into young healthy plants during the feeding process.

 Fun Fact: Fungus Gnats Outdoors